sadiul-hakim/HK_learn_spring_security/README.md

 - ✅ **Protect each microservice as a Resource Server**.
 - ✅ **Use JWT for stateless authentication**.
 - ✅ **Microservices authenticate requests using tokens from the centralized Auth Server**.

+`OAuth2 client dependency is not used here as well`

+## Why It’s Not Used Here:

+1. The Authorization Server issues JWT tokens, and Resource Servers only validate them.
+They do not need to act as OAuth2 clients.
+2. The microservices authenticate API requests, but they do not log in users or request tokens from other OAuth2 providers.